 - 216. In accordance with UNC EID Section E2, in each odd-numbered year, National Grid will open a demand indication window for a period of eight weeks starting from the date that the Annual Yearly Auction opens.
-Any Shipper User or Reservation Party may submit a non- binding demand indication during this demand indication window.
+Any Shipper User or Reservation Party may submit a non-binding demand indication during this demand indication window.
 Alternatively an adhoc demand indication may be submitted at any other time these will be progressed subject to paragraph 222. - 217.
 Any relevant information provided to National Grid in advance of the provision of a demand indication will not be binding.

-45 Entering into an IP PARCA is the only way that a non-User ("Reservation Party") can access Incremental Interconnection Point Capacity at an IP ASEP.
+45 Entering into an IP PARCA is the only way that any interested party can access Incremental Interconnection Point Capacity at an IP ASEP and it cannot be obtained via any of the auction processes.